RGRU/vue-simple-menu/README.md

 ## Usage with Vue Router

-You can use simple menu with vue router links
+You can use simple menu with [vue router](https://router.vuejs.org/en/essentials/getting-started.html) links

 Just add value `vueRouter: true` in rawMenuData, and items with this value will be work as vue-router link

+Is implied, the vue router is already connected in your app script

 Example below